gmc-code/PC-microbit-micropython/docs/quizzes/images_quiz.rst

 .. multichoice::

-    Which of the following configurations is an example of a valid built-in object image name according to the tasks in the documentation?
+    Which of the following Image objects is an example of a valid built-in object image name?
     [ ] Image.triangle | Incorrect.
 Built-in constants require fully capitalized text strings.
     [ ] Image.ROLLERSKATE_SMALL | Incorrect.
 Small variations are noted for shapes like DIAMOND_SMALL, but not rollerskate.
     [x] Image.ROLLERSKATE | Correct.
 Image.ROLLERSKATE is explicitly included under the valid object image listings within the documentation tasks.